Lauren Forrest, PhD

 Lab Pets

-I am a proud mom to three senior pups.
+I am a proud mom to two senior pups.
 They are the loves of my life and a major source of my daily positive emotions.
 Click on the pictures to learn more about each pup.

 I commit to regularly updating this page with students’ pets, because who doesn’t need more pictures of cute animals in their lives?!